 We lease a 23,000 square foot facility located in Eden Prairie, Minnesota.
 The lease period commenced December 1, 2011 and extends through March 31, 2016.
 This facility serves as our corporate headquarters and houses substantially all of our functional areas.
 Monthly rent and electricity for our new headquarters total approximately \$21,000.
+The lease included several months abated rent and contains future rent escalation provisions based upon Consumer Price Indexes.
+Rent expense is being recorded across all periods covered by the lease.
 Previously we leased a 10,000 square foot facility in Eden Prairie, Minnesota that housed our corporate headquarters and substantially all of our functional areas, with the exception of a portion of our research and development activities.
 That lease expired September 30, 2012 and required a monthly payment of approximately \$11,000.